 The combination of chemical compounds and gases does change over the arc of the decomposition process.
 In other words, the stench associated with decay does alter to some degree over time.
 A layperson is not likely to detect these changes.

 Scientists and investigators are capable of identifying these alterations in decomposition odor.
-They utilize what is known as gas chromatography as means if identifying the specific gas composition surrounding a corpse.
+They utilize what is known as gas chromatography as a means of identifying the specific gas composition surrounding a corpse.
 This testing permits a relatively precise determination as to where a body is in the decomposition process, and the timeframe in which a death occurred.

 The stench given off by a decomposing body is not only crucial to identifying the time of death but also in finding a body in the first instance.
 Technology now exists that is referred to as an “electronic nose.”
 This equipment is able to detect faint amounts of gases like cadaverine and putrescine during a search for a body.